-The Board oversees the establishment, implementation and ongoing review of the Company's risk management and internal control system.
 Recommendation 7.1 requires that the Company has a formal risk management policy and internal compliance and control system.
-Resonance Health Limited, through its operating subsidiary Resonance Health Analysis Services Pty Ltd, maintained a Quality Management System (QMS) to international standards ISO13485:2003 for the whole financial year which encompass formal risk analysis processes.
+Resonance Health, through its operating subsidiary Resonance Health Analysis Services Pty Ltd, maintained a Quality Management System (QMS) to international standards ISO13485:2003 for the whole financial year which encompass formal risk analysis processes.

 Recommendation 7.2 requires implementation and review of the Company's risk management and internal control system.
 The Company did not have a separately established risk committee.
-However, the duties and responsibilities typically delegated to such a committee are expressly included in the role of the Audit and Risk Committee and the main Board.
-The Board does not believe that any marked efficiencies or enhancements would be achieved by the creation of a separate risk committee.
+However, the duties and responsibilities typically delegated to such a committee are expressly included in the role of the Audit and Risk Committee (see commentary on Principle 4 above).

+The Board does not believe that any marked efficiencies or enhancements would be achieved by the creation of a separate risk committee given that risk forms part of the remit of the Audit & Risk Committee

-In addition, the QMS requires the appointment of a Management Representative that reports directly to the Board of Directors.
-The Company also has in place classes of insurance at levels which, in the reasonable opinion of the Directors, are appropriate for its size and operations.
+The QMS requires the appointment of a 'Management Representative' that reports directly to the Board.

+The Company also has in place classes of insurance at levels which are recommended for its size and operations.
 Management has reported the effectiveness of the Company's management of its material business risks to the Board during the reporting period.

-The Company's Audit and Risk Charter is displayed on the Company's website.
+The Company's Audit & Risk Charter is available on the Company's website.

-Recommendation 7.3: The Company does not have an Internal Audit Function given its size and the Company has maintained a Quality Management System (QMS) to international standards ISO13485:2003 for the whole financial year which encompass formal risk analysis processes.
+Recommendation 7.3: Due to the Company's size no separate internal audit function has been established.
+Company has maintained a Quality Management System (QMS) to international standards ISO13485:2016 for the whole financial year which encompass formal risk analysis processes.